Duck Bourguignon

 Method

 1. Heat the oil in a large, deep-sided pot on a medium heat and fry off the bacon for 2-3 minutes until crispy.
 Remove and place onto kitchen paper.
 Add the celery, onion, carrot, mushroom and garlic into the pan and gently fry off for 5 minutes.
 Add the wine, bring to the boil, simmer for 10 minutes and if cooking a day ahead, allow to cool, add in the bacon.
-Steep the duck legs in the wine and marinade, refrigeraate over night.
+Steep the duck legs in this marinade and refrigerate over night if possible.

 2. When you are ready to cook, remove the duck legs from the wine.
 Pat with kitchen paper.
-Preheat oven to 160oC, Fan 140oC, Gas Mark 3.
+Preheat oven to 160°C, Fan 140°C, Gas Mark 3.

-3. Season the plain flour with salt and dredge the duck legs through the flour, knocking off any excess.
+3. Season the legs with salt and pepper then sprinkle with plain flour until fully dusted.
+Knocking off any excess.
 Bring the wine marinade up to the boil, turn down the heat and reduce the liquid for 30 minutes.
 Take off heat.
 Pour 1 tbsp light oil into a frying pan on a medium heat and brown off each duck leg on each side.
 Gently place the legs into the wine mixture.
 Add in the chicken stock, the silverskin onions, the thyme and stir in the butter.

 4. Bring to the boil, cover with a lid and place in the oven for 90 minutes untill the duck is tender.
 Check seasoning.